AClota/thefinalprojectironhackartur/README.md

 - Secrets are managed via Kubernetes Secrets
 - IAM roles used for cloud services access following principle of least privilege (PoLP)
 - CI/CD uses Github secrets to store sensitive information
-- Deployed project is accessed via Https using trusted certificate issued via Cert Bot/ Cert manager (works only with proper domain names from hostinger, namecheap etc.)
+- The deployed project is accessible over HTTPS using a trusted SSL certificate issued via Certbot and renewed automatically using scheduled Cron jobs.
-See ```SECURITY.md``` for more
+See ```SECURITY.md``` for details.

 ---
 ### Links